 The Group uses a provision matrix to measure the expected credit losses of trade receivables.
 The expected loss rates are based on the Group's historical credit loss rates per ageing category, which reflects the percentage of the ageing category which migrates over to 120 days, adjusted for factors specific to the debtor.
-The historical loss rates are then adjusted for current and forward-looking information based on the impact of macroeconomic factors and the COVID-19 pandemic on the Group's customers.
-The Group has identified the unemployment rate, inflation rate and gross domestic product as the key macroeconomic factors.
+The historical loss rates are then adjusted for current and forward-looking information based on the impact of macroeconomic factors (and in the prior year the COVID-19 pandemic) on the Group's customers.
+The Group has identified the unemployment rate and gross domestic product (2021 - unemployment rate, inflation rate and gross domestic product) as the key macroeconomic factors.
 These loss rates are applied to the outstanding receivable balances less security deposits and interest.